weynsee/go-phrase/README.md

 import "github.com/weynsee/go-phrase/phrase"
 ```

-Construct a new Phrase client, then use the various services on the client to
+Construct a new API client, then use the various services on the client to
-access different parts of the Phrase API.
+access different parts of the PhraseApp API.
 For example, to list all
 the locales for your project token:

 ```go